"Really?? Blast... I'm not looking forward to THIS retrospective!"

 "Because I've since spoken with Lord Vader and he concedes that killing the Jedi Master may have, in his words, turned him into a 'Force spirit' -- yes, I know, utter nonsense -- who was then able to possess one of their X-Wing pilots and successfully guide him to launch his proton torpedo into the thermal exhaust port."

 "Interesting.
-Well, it looks as though we all agree that the one event having the greatest negative impact was when the Millennium Falcon (ah, is that the name of that freighter?) escaped."
+Well, it looks as though we all agree that the one event having the greatest negative impact was when that freighter --"

 "Quite.
 Had we managed to prevent it from returning with the plans to the Rebel base, there's no way the Rebel scum would have been able to analyze the plans and launch their attack."